HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

     the global heap is modified/replaced as currently planned, then VFD SWMR does not have to deal with it.
 However, if the global heap overhaul does not take place, then we have more work to do.

+26. Fix the expand/shrink test.

+    The test *probably* fails because the dataset extent is enlarged before the data is written, so arbitrary data is present until the data appears.
+If a tick sneaks in between the `H5Dset_extent` and the `H5Dwrite`, then the reader may read the arbitrary data.

+    In the `gaussian` test, I have a heuristic that avoids reading arbitrary data.
+I may replicate that in the expand/shrink test.

+    Ultimately, we should suspend ticks over the H5Dset_extent/H5Dwrite.